 - Universal Credit

 The application process is quick and easy and you can apply HERE.
 The process is confidential and you will receive an immediate response advising whether you are eligible or not.
-Alternatively, you can complete an application form which can be downloaded from the Cumbria County Council website or forms are available at the school office.
+Alternatively, you can complete an application form which can be downloaded from the Cumbria County Council website.

 Pupil Premium Information Leaflet